CERN/CTW/mods/ctw_technologies/README.txt

 	conn_info = {
 	-- Optional: Table to individually override certain properties of the connection line -- between a required technology and this technology.
+	-- Definitions done here do only affect technology tree drawing, they do not influence other relations -- in any way.
-	-- If table or individual entries are missing, defaults are applied "lan" = {
+	-- If the whole conn_info table or individual entries are missing, defaults are applied lan = {
-			vertline_offset = 2,
+		-- the ID of a required technology. vertline_offset = 2,
 			-- how many Level units the vertical line is moved left, starting from the current node -- Defaults to 0
 			color = "blue",
 			-- The line color as formspec color string start_shift = -0.5
-			-- Shift the beginning of the line up/down by small units end_shift = 1
+			-- Shift the beginning of the line up/down by units of 2*line_width end_shift = 1
-			-- Shift the end of the line up/down by small units -- start_shift and end_shift are automatically determined by the entry locations in -- tech.requires and tech.enables if not given this way, but may not be optimal.
+			-- Shift the end of the line up/down by units of 2*line_width -- start_shift and end_shift are automatically determined by the entry indices in -- tech.requires and tech.enables if not given this way, but may not be optimal.
 		}
 	}